Strasmore Research

 GROUP BY ticker

-ORDER BY med_spread_bps
+ORDER BY med_spread_bps, ticker

 Data notes